 - Best time to visit Milos and Kimolos in Greece

 Hi!
-I’m Vanessa, a travel writer from Athens, Greece.
-I love sharing my local knowledge about Greece and helping visitors fall in love with my country 🙂 Thanks for visiting my article on how to get to Milos!
+I’m Vanessa, a travel writer from Athens.
+I love sharing my local knowledge about Greece and helping visitors fall in love with my country 🙂 Thanks for visiting my blog post on how to get to Milos!
 You can get in touch through the Real Greek Experiences FB page and FB group.